cilium/cilium/Documentation/admin.rst

           ``kubelet`` task must either be running on the host filesystem of the worder node, or the ``/etc/cni/net.d`` and ``/opt/cni/bin`` directories must be mounted into the container where ``kubelet`` is running.
-This can be achieved with Volume_ mounts.
+This can be achieved with Volumes_ mounts.

 The CNI auto installation is performed as follows: